carpit680/giraffe/README.md

 This package is utilized by the **giraffe_description** package's launch file to enable simulation and motion planning for the Giraffe arm in Gazebo and MoveIt!
 2 environments.

 ### giraffe_control
+# TODO: Update this documentation
 The giraffe_control package provides hardware-level control for the 5-DoF Giraffe robotic arm.
-It includes a ROS 2 node, giraffe_hardware_interface, and a corresponding launch file to facilitate communication between ROS 2 and the physical hardware.
+It includes a ROS 2 node, giraffe_driver, and a corresponding launch file to facilitate communication between ROS 2 and the physical hardware.

-> ℹ️ **Note:** giraffe_hardware_interface currently subscribes to joint_states from gazebo simulation to move the hardware.
+> ℹ️ **Note:** giraffe_driver currently subscribes to joint_states from gazebo simulation to move the hardware.
 This is an ugly and temporary workaround and will be fixed in a couple of days.

 #### Features

-1. Hardware Interface Node (giraffe_hardware_interface):
+1. Giraffe Servo Driver (giraffe_driver):

    - Implements direct communication with the Giraffe arm's servos using the Feetech motor bus.
    - Processes incoming JointState messages to set motor positions and velocities.